 Melinda Whalen is a recipient of the Academic Year 2021-2022 Foreign Language and Area Studies (FLAS) Fellowship.
 The award provides undergraduate, graduate, and professional school students with financial support to develop fluency in less commonly taught languages (LCTLs) and expertise in the regions in which these languages are spoken.
-Every year the Center for Global Studies awards between 12-15 fellowships to UW students.
 Click here to learn more.

 I am currently a third-year undergraduate pursuing a BA in History: War and Society and in Russian language, literature, and culture.
 My studies thus far have primarily focused on the development of Communism and culture in Soviet Russia and Eastern Europe during the pre-war, WWII, and postwar periods.